Skip to content

 }

-As modals aren’t message components it is not possible to create a message components collector but Seyfert introduces the possiblity to create it by using the run method within the modal builder which expects a callback that shall handle the interactions.
+Since modals are not message components, it’s not possible to create a message component collector, but Seyfert introduces the ability to create it using the run method within the modal constructor, which expects a return function that will handle the interactions.

-Here is an example using the run within the modal builder:
+Here’s an example using run within the modal constructor:

 import {